 - Read about the U.S. Department of Transportation's Garrett A. Morgan Technology and Transportation Futures program.

-- Learn more about inventor Garrett Morgan
+- Learn more about inventor Garrett Morgan.

-- View streaming videos from previous competitions.
+- View streaming videos from several previous competitions.
 These will help students understand how the competition proceeds and how to best present their projects.